Crispy Chicken Thighs with Preserved Lemon

 If you want in on the book’s sneak preview fun, order a copy today, and when those three little cards arrive at your door, email me the recipes?
 But make this chicken first.

-Notes: If you recall, after I took my Moroccan Cooking Class last fall, I puréed my batch of preserved lemons, which is what the chef does.
+Notes: You may recall, after I took my Moroccan Cooking Class last fall, I puréed my batch of preserved lemons, which is what the chef of Tara Kitchen does.
 If you did this as well, start with a teaspoon of the purée and add more if necessary.
 The beauty of the purée is that it dissolves so nicely into whatever it is being used.

 - 1 to 2 tablespoon olive oil (I use grapeseed)